bcaller/pinyin_markdown/README.md

 pip install -e ./pinyin_markdown
 ```

-Also have a look at [tsroten's zhon](https://github.com/tsroten/zhon) for more advanced pinyin libraries.
+Also have a look at [tsroten's zhon](https://github.com/tsroten/zhon) for more Python pinyin goodness.